I Lived: Reception

 Marcus Floyd of Renowned for Sound gave the single four out of five stars, citing its finger-picking introduction as setting an easy and soothing atmosphere, and calling the overall song a catch and enlightening addition to their singles.
 Camilla Cassidy of The Edge also gave it four out of five stars, describing the song as an anthem for hope and empowerment, with meaningful lyrics and a wistful tone that inspires listeners, however, she found its delivery to be somewhat absent, and "neither somber nor particularly energetic".
 Amy Sciarretto of PopCrush described the track as having "a funky, lived-in energy, and is looser than many of its counterparts.
 It also has more fun than any other track on the record."

 Emily Tan of Idolator grouped the song with "Counting Stars" and "Something I Need" as songs that "will keep core fans and AC radio listeners happy".
-Haley Black of Highlight Magazine while not reviewing the song specifically in her Native review, listed "I Lived" along with "Au Revoir" as recommended track on the album.
+Haley Black of Highlight Magazine while not reviewing the song specifically in her Native review, listed "I Lived" along with "Au Revoir" as a recommended track on the album.
 Matt Collar of AllMusic grouped the song among the album's "clearing house for mainstream pop sensibilities".

 Colin Stutz of Billboard called the music video a touching tribute to Warnecke.